 Practicality is decent without tearing up the rule book, offering plenty of space and seat adjustment in the front, but only middling room for back seat passengers.
-Pick the 1.8-litre hybrid and there's a 361-litre boot, but this shrinks to 313 litres in the 2.0-litre, a figure that's bettered by a Volkswagen Polo supermini.
+Pick the 1.8-litre hybrid and there's a 361-litre boot, but this shrinks to 313 litres in the 2.0-litre, a figure that's bettered by even a Volkswagen Polo supermini.
 If the Corolla ticks a lot of boxes but you’d like it to be a bit bigger, you’ll be well served by the Toyota Corolla Touring Sports estate, or by the Toyota RAV4 SUV.

 Corolla owners are likely to be looking for hassle-free motoring and here the Toyota scores again, with its new 'Relax' warranty.
-This can last for up to 10 years/100,000 miles, but with Toyota's reliability record - especially for hybrid models - they probably won't need it.
-Plenty of standard safety kit helped the car score five stars in Euro NCAP safety tests.
+This can last for up to 10 years/100,000 miles, but with Toyota's reliability record – especially for hybrid models – they probably won't need it.
+Plenty of standard safety kit has helped the car score five stars in Euro NCAP safety tests.